sharoncornelius/idpf-specification/idpf_specification.md

 #### RDMA Capability negotiation
 As the IDPF driver comes up, if it does have the RDMA support code in it, it will announce to the Device Control that it is capable of supporting RDMA capability and vendor specific RDMA driver.
 If the Device supports the RDMA capability along with IDPF Spec and the Control plane policy allows enabling it for an instance of the PF or VF driver it will respond with the RDMA capability enabled bit in the Capabilities bitmap.
 ***Note:*** RDMA transport protocol is agnostic to IDPF driver and the transport in use is a negotiation/learning between the RDMA driver and the Device Control plane.
 The same RDMA vendor driver is assumed to support all Transports that apply to a given device.
 As an IDPF driver can come up with multiple logical LAN interfaces corresponding to the multiple vPorts created at Init or later at runtime, the Device Control must mark a vport_flag (a new ENABLE_RDMA flag) for a given vPort so that the driver can then instantiate the corresponding RDMA device Interface instance.
-If the Vport_flags bitmask does not indicate ENABLE_RDMA for any of the vports even if the device level capability grants RDMA to the driver, no RDMA devices/interfaces will be created by the IDPF driver.
+If the Vport_flags bitmask does not indicate ENABLE_RDMA for any of the vPorts even if the device level capability grants RDMA to the driver, no RDMA devices/interfaces will be created by the IDPF driver.

-Besides the device level RDMA capability, the driver also learns vport level RDMA capability from the device control plane.
-This is indicated as a vport flag set in the response to create_vport by the Device Control plane.
+Besides the device level RDMA capability, the driver also learns vPort level RDMA capability from the device control plane.
+This is indicated as a vPort flag set in the response to create_vport by the Device Control plane.
 ```C
 VIRTCHNL2_VPORT_ENABLE_RDMA             = BIT(4),
 ```